gskielian/Shenzhen-Module-Sketches/MotorDrivers/L298N/README.md

-L298N Low-Cost, High Voltage, 2A (per channel) Motor Driver
+L298N Low-Cost, High-V, 2A (per channel) Motor Driver
 =====
 ** there are two channels, channel "A" and channel "B" **